chahatdeep/dotfiles/Odroid_setup.md

 3. Copy the Image into SD card.
 Replace `sdX` to your SD card device name in your host machine.
-*NOTE: Recheck your SD Card partition.
+* **Note**: Recheck your SD Card partition.
 Do not enter any other HDD partition by mistake, else you'll lose the HDD data.
 Check `lsblk` to confirm your partition.*
 ```
 sudo dd if=ubuntu-16.04-mate-odroid-xu4-$version.img of=/dev/sdX bs=1M conv=fsync
 sync